Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

 The symmetry adapted first principles calculations described above reveal that all pristine \ce{P2C3}NTs are metallic.
-Moreover, we observe that a \ce{P2C3}NT with cyclic group order $\mathfrak{N}$ (with $\mathfrak{N} = n$ for zigzag $(n,0)$ and armchair $(n,n)$ tubes), possesses $2\mathfrak{N}$ nearly degenerate flat bands very close to the Fermi level (Fig.~\ref{fig:electronic_structure}).
-There is also an associated sharp peak in the electronic density of states (eDOS), suggesting the easy availability of electron-rich states in these tubes (see Fig.\ref{fig:DOS_twist_armchir} and Fig.~S8 in SI).
-Overall, these features are strongly suggestive that \ce{P2C3}NTs are likely to be a notable instance of quasi-one-dimensional materials that are inclined to display strongly correlated electronic states which are often associated with fascinating properties such as superconductivity and flat-band ferromagnetism \citep{chen2018ferromagnetism}.
+Remarkably, we observe that a \ce{P2C3}NT with cyclic group order $\mathfrak{N}$ (with $\mathfrak{N} = n$ for zigzag $(n,0)$ and armchair $(n,n)$ tubes), possesses $2\mathfrak{N}$ nearly degenerate flat bands very close to the Fermi level (Fig.~\ref{fig:electronic_structure}).
+There is also an associated sharp peak in the electronic density of states (eDOS), suggesting the easy availability of electron-rich states in these tubes (see Fig.\ref{fig:DOS_twist_armchir} and Fig.~S8 in SI). { These flat bands originate due to destructive interference of electron hopping within the Kagome-like structure formed by C and P atoms, specifically involving the $p_z$ and $p_{xy}$ orbitals.
+Since this is a geometric frustration effect, standard KS-DFT under the local density approximation (LDA) can adequately describe the electronic structure without needing on-site Coulomb correction, $U$.
+For bands near the Fermi level, the flat band bandwidth ($W$) along the 1D Brillouin zone is approximately $35 - 78$ meV for the armchair $(9,9)$ nanotube, which is somewhat higher than the $13 - 22$ meV observed for the zigzag $(12,0)$ nanotube (electronic smearing for these calculations is $1$ mHa, i.e., $27.2$ meV).
+Plausible $U$ values for p-orbitals in P and C atoms is typically $U \sim 1-3$ eV, making $U/W \gg 1$.} Overall, these features are suggestive that \ce{P2C3}NTs are likely to be a notable instance of quasi-one-dimensional materials that are inclined to display strongly correlated electronic states which are often associated with fascinating properties such as superconductivity and flat-band ferromagnetism \citep{chen2018ferromagnetism}.
+Moreover, to our knowledge, the type of Dirac and flat-band coexistence at the Fermi level seen in \ce{P2C3}NTs, has not been previously reported in a chemically realistic quasi-one-dimensional material.